Snap election: Philippines

 The Philippines has used the presidential system with fixed terms imposed for more of its history than not.
 This means that Congress cannot be dissolved, and that "snap elections" as understood under the parliamentary system cannot be invoked.
 However, during the presidency of Ferdinand Marcos, the constitution starting from 1973, and first applied in 1978, placed the country under the semi-presidential system of government, where the Batasang Pambansa (parliament) can be dissolved.
 During the operation of that constitution, the parliament was not dissolved, but Marcos, who had earlier been elected in 1981 for a six-year term, asked Parliament to move the 1987 presidential election to 1986, in response to growing social unrest, political and economic crises, political instability, and deteriorating peace and public order.

 In the Philippines, the term "snap election" often refers to the 1986 presidential election.
 Marcos declared himself the official winner of the election but was eventually ousted when allegations of fraud marred the election.
 A new constitution approved in 1987 reverted to the presidential system, which made future snap elections unlikely.
-Fixed presidential elections are held every six years, with legislative elections held every three years, although a unused constitutional provision exists in the contingency if both the presidency and vice presidency become vacant at the same time, with a special election for both positions to be held, provided it is not within eighteen months before the date of the next presidential election.
+Fixed presidential elections are held every six years, with legislative elections held every three years, although an unused constitutional provision exists in the contingency if both the presidency and vice presidency become vacant at the same time, with a special election for both positions to be held, provided it is not within eighteen months before the date of the next presidential election.

-On October 5, 2025, senator Alan Peter Cayetano has erged for resignation of all government officials and planning a snap election amid flood-control controversies, despite being unconstitutional.
+On October 5, 2025, senator Alan Peter Cayetano urged resignation of all government officials and planning a snap election amid flood-control controversies, despite being unconstitutional.

+Singapore

+Under Article 65(4) of the Constitution of Singapore, the Parliament of Singapore does not invoke a fixed-term election; the duration of each Parliament term is five years from the date of its first sitting and is automatically dissolved by operation of law.
+The Prime Minister has broad discretion to dissolve parliament early via a vote of confidence from a majority of sitting Members of Parliament (MPs) and under the advice from the President.
+An election must be held within three months thereafter.

+While most of the general elections were held within a gap between four or five calendar years, below here are some notable cases of calling a snap election, resulting in gains in either side of the government or oppositions: